-Sister Edward is passionate about providing AOP schools with a quality curriculum using instructional strategies that provide for the integration of faith values in every content area.
+Sister Edward is passionate about providing AOPS schools with a quality curriculum using instructional strategies that provide for the integration of faith values in every content area.

 Experience and Skills

 - Nearly 50 years of educational experience, including 35 years as a Catholic teacher in the Archdiocese of Philadelphia and the Diocese of Camden